tangentyh/notes-of-tan/SQL_notes.md

      - `DAY_MICROSECOND`, `DAY_SECOND`, `DAY_MINUTE`, `DAY_HOUR` — like above but with days spaced: `'DAYS HOURS:MINUTES:SECONDS.MICROSECONDS'`
      - `YEAR_MONTH` — `'YEARS-MONTHS'`

-# Big Data
+# Distributed MySQL

-1. 3 V
-   - Volume
-   - Velocity
-   - Variety — unstructured data, like documents, pictures, audios and videos

 ## Partition

-1. partition — distribute portions of individual tables across a file system, even in different tablespaces according to a user-defined partition function
-   - table partitioning — horizontal partitioning, partitioning rows; vertically partitioning, partitioning columns
-   - index partitioning — global index on whole table, local index on a single partition
+1. partition in MySQL
-   - partitioning types in MySQL, horizontal, error when cannot decide partition
+   - partitioning types -- horizontal, error when cannot decide partition
      - `RANGE` partitioning — partitions based on column values falling within a given range
        - `RANGE COLUMNS` partitioning — enables the use of multiple columns in partitioning keys
      - `LIST` partitioning — partitions based on column values matching one of a set of discrete values
        - `LIST COLUMNS` partitioning — enables the use of multiple columns in partitioning keys
-     - `HASH` partitioning — partitions based on server provided hash function on column values
+     - `HASH` partitioning — partitions based on user provided hash function on column values
+       - `LINEAR HASH` -- data is less likely to be evenly distributed, but adding, dropping, merging, and splitting of partitions is made much faster
-     - `KEY` partitioning — only for NDB, see docs
+       - `KEY` partitioning — similar to `HASH`, except that MySQL supplies the hashing function
    - composite partitioning — with `SUBPARTITION`
    - limitation — all columns used in the table's partitioning expression must be part of every unique key that the table may have, including any primary key, see docs for more
    - corresponding table in `INFORMATION_SCHEMA` — `INFORMATION_SCHEMA.PARTITIONS`

-1. partition benefits
-   - overcome physical partition limit — makes it possible to store more data in one table than can be held on a single disk or file system partition
-   - convenience for data manipulation — operate on partitions, e.g. easily delete old data if partitioned by date
-   - partition pruning, partition-wise joins — optimizer: do not scan partitions where there can be no matching values
-   - concurrency — perform updates on multiple partitions simultaneously

 1. `partition_options` in `CREATE TABLE`
    ```